I just got through talking a client off the ledge. Let’s call her Jan.

 Then, I drilled down deeper.

-… I’m actually better than my idol at something?
-I’ve been told that when I delve into painful topics, I’m more self-reflective, better able to unearth subconscious wounds.
+… I’m better than my idol at something?
+I’ve been told by someone who loves us both that when I delve into painful topics, I’m more self-reflective in unearthing subconscious wounds.
 I don’t know if that’s true, and I don’t know that I’ll ever put that gritty work out into the world.
 But it’s a nice thought to entertain—that maybe, just maybe, I might have a talent my “mentor in words” might marvel at?
 None of us would know, though, if I up and quit because I was intimidated.